Dahisar railway station

 Dahisar (station code: DIC) is a railway station on the Western line of the Mumbai Suburban Railway network.
 Dahisar station is the last station within the Brihanmumbai Municipal Corporation limits.
 The area around the station has heavy traffic and is congested.

-With the construction of the railway line connecting Dahisar to the city of Mumbai in 1867, came the first lot of migrants, the people from Sindhudurg region of Konkan.
-These migrants established the first planned residential areas of Dahisar - Maratha Colony in Dahisar East and Mhatre Wadi in the West.
-The Railway authorities wanted to name the Railhead at Dahisar as Mount Poinsur, but the locals opposed this move and forced the authorities to name it as Dahisar.
-Currently, it has 4 platforms with 2 for Slow line (Up and Down) and 2 for fast line (Up and Down).
+With the construction of the railway line connecting Dahisar to the city of Mumbai in 1867, came the first lot of migrants, the people from the Sindhudurg region of Konkan.
+These migrants established the first planned residential areas of Dahisar - Maratha Colony in Dahisar East, and Mhatre Wadi in the West.
+The Railway authorities wanted to name the station at Dahisar as Mount Poinsur, but the locals opposed this move and forced the authorities to name it as Dahisar.
+Currently, it has 4 platforms, with 2 for the Slow line (Up and Down) and 2 for The fast line (Up and Down).
 All platforms can handle 15-coach Suburban trains.

-The station was originally named Mount Poinsur, after the locality of the Our Lady of Immaculate Conception Church in Borivali.
+The station was originally named Mount Poinsur, after the locality of the Our Lady of the Immaculate Conception Church in Borivali.
 Due to demands from local residents who referred to the area as Dahisar, the Railways agreed to rename the station.